Six Men's Bay, Barbados

 Six Men's Bay is a fishing village located to the south of Maycock's Bay in the northwest of Barbados, north of the town of Speightstown.
-Just off shore of the bay, ini 60 ft of water, rests the 165 ft long wreck of a sunken freighter named Pamir (not the same as sailing vessel Pamir), a spot for scuba diving.
+Just off shore of the bay, in 60 ft of water, rests the 165 ft long wreck of a sunken freighter named Pamir (not the same as sailing vessel Pamir), a spot for scuba diving.

+The bay is the largest remaining coastal pond on Barbados' west coast.